What is a Specialist Mentor?

 Specialist mentors provide support that focuses on enabling the student to access their academic studies, rather than on the management or treatment of a specific condition.

-Their role is to help students recognise the barriers to learning created by their impairment and support them in developing strategies to address these barriers, particularly at times of transition, for example, when starting at university or when planning to move on from it.
+Their role is to help students recognise the barriers to learning created by their impairment and support them in developing strategies to address these barriers.
+This is particularly at times of transition, for example, when starting at university or when planning to move on from it.

 For some students, this support will need to be on-going while for others it might be gradually phased out or only be required at certain points of their course.